samuelbarata/SEC/report_2nd_Delivery.md

 # SEC Project Report 2nd Delivery

-This report consists of the changes made for the 2nd Delivery regarding the SEC project, check the report of the 1st Delivery for more information regarding the system
+This report consists of the changes made for the 2nd Delivery regarding the SEC project; check the report of the 1st Delivery for more information regarding the system.

 ## Security Design Decisions

-The goal was to guarantee consistency among all replicas of the servers, to this end we implemented a (1,N) Byzantine Atomic Register, like it was suggested in the project statement.
+The goal was to guarantee consistency among all replicas of the servers.
+To this end we implemented a (1,N) Byzantine Atomic Register, as suggested in the project statement.

-The only changes made were to the server, so the client done in the 1st stage can still be used without the user noticing any change.
+The only changes made were to the server, so the client made in the 1st stage can still be used any visible change on the user side.

 ## Server Architecture

-The server is now composed of two interfaces, the Bank Service, which is the interface the clients use to communicate with the Bank and the Sync Bank Service, which is the interface responsible to communicate with the other banks to synchronize and coordinate action in order to maintain the correctness and consistency of the Bank as a whole.
+The server is now composed of two interfaces, the Bank Service, which is the interface the clients use to communicate with the Bank, and the Sync Bank Service, which is the interface responsible for the communication with the other banks to synchronize and coordinate action in order to maintain the correctness and consistency of the Bank as a whole.

 ## (1,N) Byzantine Atomic Register Implementation

-The (1,N) Byzantine Atomic Register Implementation has 2 different approaches, even thought similar they have their differences that are worth mentioning.
-The differences are present if the operation is a read, or a write.
+The (1,N) Byzantine Atomic Register is implemented using 2 different approaches.
+Although similar, their differences are worth noting.
+The implementation varies on whether the operation is a read or a write.

 Read operations:
 - Check Account